 - Showing products based on the subscriber’s brand and size preference

 - Aggregating data from mobile apps for end of week/month/year summary emails

 Fitbit has used the data from its mobile app to send this highly personalized weekly summary email.

-Sending automated emails would not be possible without data.
-Whether it’s a new subscriber joining your list, a birthday, or a cart abandon, data is required to trigger the correct email.
+Sending automated emails wouldn’t be possible without data.
+Whether it’s a new subscriber joining your list, a birthday, or a cart abandonment, data’s required to trigger the correct email.

-The timeliness of these emails is also extremely important — there’s no point in sending a shipping confirmation email after the package has arrived.
-Topshop take email automation seriously.
+The timeliness of these emails is also extremely important—there’s no point in sending a shipping confirmation email after the package has arrived.
+Topshop takes email automation seriously.
 The example below is sent within hours of a subscriber adding items to their cart and not making a purchase.
-As you can see, they have taken a customer-service approach to see if the subscriber had any issues finding an item or making a purchase.
-They have also nicely personalized the content of the email with the actual products that were abandoned.
+They’ve taken a customer-service approach to see if the subscriber had any issues finding an item or making a purchase.
+They’ve also nicely personalized the content of the email with the actual products that were abandoned.

 So how do I get this data into Campaign Monitor?